Autodesk/aomi/README.md

 The seed command will go through the `Secretfile` and appropriately provision Vault.
 Note that you need to be logged in, and already have appropriate permissions.
 The seed command _can_ be executed with no arguments, and it will look for everything in the current working directory.
 The `seed` command takes the `--secretfile`, `--policies`, and `--secrets` options.
 The `--mount-only` option ensures that backends are attached and does not actually writing anything to Vault.

+The `Secretfile` is interpreted as a Jinja2 template, and you can pass in `--extra-vars` and `--extra-vars-file` to `seed`.
+This opens up some possibilities for bulk-creating sets of credentials based on itnegrations with other systems, while still preserving various paths and structures.

-This command will make some sanity checks as it goes.
+The `seed` command will make some sanity checks as it goes.
 One of these is to check for the presence of the secrets directory within your `.gitignore`.
 As this directory can contain plaintext secrets, it should never be committed.

 ## extract_file